wp-plugins/forum-server/readme.txt

 3. About the forum page.

 == Changelog ==
+= 1.6.7 =
+* Fixed bug with wordpress html editor in admin
 = 1.6.6 =
 * Fixed major security bug with RSS feed
 * Fixed BBCodes php errors on some of installation